petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 ![[Graphical Editing Framework-20231202-2.png]]

 When the view first becomes visible, the edit parts and figures are instantiated for the view.
 Typically, as the model changes, listeners notify the edit parts of the changes which in turn update the figures so that the visual representation stays in sync with the model.
-For now, we add a setFocus method to FavoritesGEFView so that the edit parts and figures are refreshed each time the Favorites GEF View gets focus.
-This is not optimal, but is useful for debugging purposes.

 	Tip: If a child figure isn’t drawn in the GEF canvas, check that ...
 	1) the parent model object contains the expected child model object